|

 DONOVAN:

-"Little dark/black one."
 Irish surname

-wanderer."
-Irish surname transferred to
+DORAN: Irish surname transferred to

-forename use, itself from Gaelic Ó Deoradháin,
+forename use, from an Anglicized form of Gaelic Ó Deoradháin, "descendant

-of Deoradhán."
+of Deoradhán,"

 DRISCOLL:

-"Messenger."
 Irish surname transferred to

-forename use, from Gaelic Ó h-Eidirsceóil
+forename use, from an Anglicized form of Gaelic Ó h-Eidirsceóil

-"descendant of the messenger," from the word eidirsceól
+"son of the messenger," from eidirsceól,

-itself composed of the elements eidir
+composed of the elements eidir

 "between" and scéal "story,